HJZollner/SpecVis/README.md

 SpecVis was developed in [RStudio (Version 1.2.5019)](https://rstudio.com/) on macOS Catalina (Version 10.15.3 (19D76)) and the needed libraries are downloaded and installed automatically.

+For high-resolution pdf files you need to have a functioning cairo_pdf device.
+You can always change the ggsave output format to any other format.

 ## Installation

 Download the latest **SpecVis** code from its [GitHub